 An expansion called Shugotenshi was planned.
 The expansion would have allowed the player to play as Kura, seeing the story from her perspective.
 It appears that the expansion was quite far along in development, but was never completed.
 The title roughly translates to "guardian angel", which would have referred to Kura's role as Sanjuro's secret protector.
 Some speculate that the expansion was cancelled because the original game did not sell well.
 The reason for poor sales may have been Shogo's release just a month before Half-Life.

 Another expansion was called Legacy of the Fallen and would have five new MCAs, six new infantry weapons and five new MCA weapons and would take place on a kato mining facility at Iota-33.
 There would be a new story explaining the Fallen and their structure and have a cast of new characters.
 Also the level-structure would be more like Half-Life, where you enter and exit levels seamless, just a "Loading" text on screen.

-SHOGO 2 or a sort of expansion pack was planned and was supposed to use a new graphics engine, there are very few pictures of this but there are some tech demo screens and very little is known about this game.
-It was probably scrapped for reasons like No One Lives Forever and bad sales of SHOGO.
-During the end of SHOGO it says "Expect more games in the SHOGO saga!" so this was probably the true sequel in works.
-Monolith have not announced SHOGO 2 as of 2008, however, during a demonstration of F.E.A.R.
-2: Project Origin, they said that they wanted to do destructible environments in SHOGO, and that they were able to do that now in Project Origin with their mech unit, so this combined with all the trivia for Shogo in F.E.A.R. they clearly haven't forgotten about SHOGO.
+Shogo 2 or a sort of expansion pack was planned and was supposed to use a new graphics engine, there are very few pictures of this but there are some tech demo screens and very little is known about this game.
+During the end of Shogo it says "Expect more games in the Shogo saga!" so this was probably the true sequel in works.
+Monolith have not announced Shogo 2 or any other Shogo games since then, however, during a demonstration of F.E.A.R.
+2: Project Origin, they said that they had wanted to do destructible environments in Shogo, and that they were able to do that now in Project Origin with their mech unit, so this combined with all the trivia for Shogo in F.E.A.R. shows they haven't forgotten about Shogo.